kgxsz/sparrow/README.md

 - Build the backend with `lein uberjar`.
 - Build the frontend with `lein cljsbuild once min`.
 - Deploy the backend stack with `serverless deploy`.
-- Deploy the frontend stack with `serverless client deploy`.
+- Deploy the frontend stack with `firebase deploy`.
-- Tear it all down with `serverless client remove` and `serverless remove`.
+- Tear the infrastructure down with `serverless remove`.